tanya-jp/SharedMemTPG/README.md

 # Tangled Program Graphs (TPG)
-This code reproduces results from the paper
+This code reproduces results from the paper:

 Stephen Kelly, Tatiana Voegerl, Wolfgang Banzhaf, and Cedric Gondro.
 Evolving Hierarchical Memory-Prediction Machines in Multi-Task Reinforcement Learning.
 Genetic Programming and Evolvable Machines, 2021. [pdf](https://rdcu.be/czd3s).

 ## Quick Start

-This code is designed to be used in Linux

 ### 1. Install required software
+This code is designed to be used in Linux.
 From the tpg directory run:
 ```
 sudo xargs --arg-file requirements.txt apt install
 ```